Article · May 8, 2026

 Shipping a Manifest V3 Chrome extension: the gates nobody mentions

 - No background pages.
 V2 let you keep a long-running script in the background.
-V3 replaces that with event-driven service workers that wake up on demand and go idle when not needed.
-The constraint is real: any state you want to persist across “wake” cycles goes to
+V3 replaces that with event-driven service workers that wake up on demand and idle when not needed.
+Any state you want to persist across wake cycles goes to

 chrome.storage, not in-memory variables. - No remote code execution.
 Loading JavaScript from a URL at runtime is banned.
-Every line of code in your extension has to be in the bundle Google reviewed.
-This forces a build-time approach to dependencies.
+Every line of code has to be in the bundle Google reviewed.
+This forces a build-time approach to all dependencies.

 - Declarative network APIs.
-Intercepting network requests in V2 was imperative (a function ran on every request).
-In V3 it is declarative (you publish a list of rules; the browser applies them).
-This is the change that broke ad blockers, which relied on the imperative API.
+V2 network interception was imperative: a function ran on every request.
+V3 is declarative: you publish a list of rules and the browser applies them.
+This is the change that broke ad blockers.

-- More restrictive content security policy.
-Inline scripts in your popup HTML are banned by default.
-Everything is external files.
+- More restrictive CSP.
+Inline scripts in popup HTML are banned by default.
+Everything goes in external files.

-For most internal-tool extensions (the time-tracker, the dashboard helper, the SSO bridge), none of this is a real constraint.
-For anything that ad blockers or large extensions do, V3 is a meaningful narrowing.
+For most internal-tool extensions (dashboard helpers, SSO bridges, time trackers), none of this is a real constraint.
+For ad blockers or extensions that load remote logic, V3 is a meaningful narrowing.

 Choosing the publisher identity

 This is the first non-obvious gate.
-The Chrome Web Store asks: “publish as a Trader or a Non-Trader?”
+The Chrome Web Store asks: Trader or Non-Trader?

 If you declare as Trader, you also have to choose the publisher identity.
-Three options:
+Your options:

 - Sole proprietorship under your personal name.
-Fast to register (a day in most jurisdictions).
+A day to register in most jurisdictions.
 Personal liability.
 The publisher name on the listing is your business name.

 - LLC or equivalent.
-Slower to register (1 to 4 weeks depending on jurisdiction).
+1 to 4 weeks depending on jurisdiction.
 Limited liability.
 The publisher name is the LLC.

 - An existing client’s entity.
 Possible if the client wants to own the publisher account.
-Means the extension belongs to them, not you, which has long-term consequences if the engagement ends.
+The extension belongs to them, not you, which matters if the engagement ends.

-I default to option 1 for solo-consultant work and option 2 if the client wants ownership.
-Either way, choose before you start the publisher account; switching after submission is messy and has been known to invalidate the existing listing.
+I default to option 1 for solo work and option 2 if the client wants ownership.
+Either way, decide before you open the publisher account.
+Switching after submission is messy and can invalidate the existing listing.

 Trader verification

 Trader verification is what gates publication for Trader-declared accounts.
-Google needs to verify your legal name, contact address, and phone number match a real business entity.
+Google verifies your legal name, contact address, and phone number against a real business entity.

 Timeline:

-- For an existing business with tax records: usually 3 to 5 business days.
+- Established business with tax records: 3 to 5 business days.

-The trap: you cannot pre-submit verification before the entity exists.
-If you are setting up a new sole prop for this purpose, the order is:
+The trap: you cannot pre-submit before the entity exists.
+If you are setting up a new sole prop for this purpose, the order is fixed:

 - Register the entity (1 day to 4 weeks depending on jurisdiction).